The Impact of Logical Errors on Quantum Algorithms: Background: Quantum Systems Formalisms

-In Equation \ref{simlinblad}, the first term is interpreted as Schrodinger's evolution of pure states and the last term is interpreted as \emph{quantum jump} operator such that $\rho_S $ evolves into $J_i(\rho_S)$ with some probability.
+In Equation \ref{simlinblad}, the first term is interpreted as Schrodinger's evolution of pure states and the last term is interpreted with the \emph{quantum jump} operators $J_i$ such that $\rho_S $ evolves into $J_i(\rho_S)$ with some probability.